 New Year’s is an opportunity to celebrate the end of one year and welcome the beginning of the next.
 While end-of-year traditions come in many shapes and sizes, celebrations around the world will all have one thing in common this year: geocaching.

-We invite you and your loved ones to say goodbye to 2015 and hello to 2016 with two new geocaching souvenirs.
+This year, we invite you to say goodbye to 2015 and hello to 2016 with two new geocaching souvenirs.
 Find a geocache or attend an event on December 31 to earn the Goodbye 2015 souvenir.
 Then, start your year off right with the Hello 2016 souvenir, which can also be earned by finding a geocache or attending an event on January 1.

-So without further ado, here are five easy steps to hosting a great New Year’s geocaching bash!
+Without further ado, here are four easy steps to hosting a great New Year’s geocaching bash!

 Like creating a new geocaching username, all great Event Caches start out with a theme.
 Here are a few examples to get your creative juices flowing: